ArthurFDLR/pose-classification-kit/README.md

 ```
 Super,1,13.0
-## Data generated the 2020-07-28 labelled Super (right hand) with a global accuracy higher than 13.0, based on OpenPose estimation.
+## Data generated the 2020-07-28 labeled Super (right hand) with a global accuracy higher than 13.0, based on OpenPose estimation.
-## Data format: Coordinates x, y and accuracy of estimation a
+## Data format: Coordinates x, y, and accuracy of estimation a

 #14.064389
 x:-0.47471642 -0.38345036 -0.27814367 -0.17283674 -0.16581643 -0.07455035 0.24136995 0.26243138 0.18520646 -0.060509484 0.24136995 0.17116559 0.05883807 -0.095611796 0.22732908 0.14308357 0.030756325 -0.10965267 0.1220224 0.10798126 0.02373602